 Guilt seems to walk hand in hand with motherhood.
-Whether it is about staying at work when the baby is with a caregiver, or attending that party you so badly wanted to while the baby is craving for your presence.
-Not breastfeeding your child, owing to personal or medical reasons, also renders many a mothers to guilt.
+Whether it is about staying at work when the baby is with a caregiver or attending that party you so badly wanted to while the baby is craving for your presence.
+Not breastfeeding your child, owing to personal or medical reasons, also renders many mothers guilty.
 Breastfeeding is beautiful and ideal.
 Is life ideal?
 Hard fact: NO.

 Obviously, nothing ever can replace the magic of (healthy) breast milk, but again science is the process of replicating nature in the labs.
 It may not create the perfect replacement, but formula milk is nonetheless a great choice.
-The focus should not be on you incapability or choice on breastfeeding, but on nourishing the baby and on her well being.
+The focus should not be on your incapability or choice of breastfeeding, but on nourishing the baby and on her well-being.
 Breast or bottle, feed your baby, and it is okay not to breastfeed.

-For all you who are of the opinion that breastfeeding and baby bonding are mutually exclusive, do take a look around for people who bond beautifully with adopted babies or fathers who bond lovingly with children without using their bodies.
-There is love beyond the breast and the bottle, a breast doesn’t really add upto love.
+For all, of you who are of the opinion that breastfeeding and baby bonding are mutually exclusive, do take a look around for people who bond beautifully with adopted babies or fathers who bond lovingly with children without using their bodies.
+There is love beyond the breast and the bottle, a breast doesn’t really add up to love.

 You can also try other natural alternatives such as goat milk or cow milk.
 The former option is actually very good and recommended by specialists.
-Milk from goat consists of less allergic proteins, less lactose, and is more digestible than cow milk.
+Milk from goats consists of fewer allergic proteins, less lactose, and is more digestible than cow milk.
 Here again, before buying make sure that the milk is free from antibiotics and bovine growth hormones.
 Make sure that your baby is safe.

 In case, your breast is not lactating sufficiently, don’t try too hard.
 Try and relax instead.
 The body has mysterious ways, still largely unknown to modern science.
 Whatever the reason is, it should be for good, because why your body would want bad of you!
-Cancer survivors deserve a standing applause on this.
-You have been through hell, and now you came out creating an angel in you!
-You are the bad ass superhero of winning the most difficult fight.
+Cancer survivors deserve standing applause on this.
+You have been through hell, and now you have come out creating an angel in you!
+You are the badass superhero of wins the most difficult fight.
 Don’t be sad or let guilt get you down.